0zminDev/FluxLog/content/posts/its-all-c-afterall.md

 So I did the worst thing you can do in that position – I asked Reddit.
 Oh boy.
 If only I knew what kind of mistake that was.

+The replies flooded in like a tidal wave of unsolicited, contradictory advice.
+One comment thread devolved into a 50-reply argument about memory safety.
+Another was just a single, cryptic message: "Have you considered Lisp?"
+A chorus of users ignored the question entirely to tell me I should be building games, not engines, and that I was wasting my life.
+For every helpful suggestion, there were three pedantic corrections about my terminology and five people recommending their obscure pet language that has 12 stars on GitHub.

 ![Me after posting the question](/images/openheimer.png)
 *Me after posting the question*